-Program Description of Anticipated Change Section 8 HCV During FY 2014, KCHA will not reassign subsidy from non-targeted vouchers due to funding shortfalls anticipated for the HCV program.
-KCHA anticipates up to 191 units assisted above baseline at the end of FY 2013 will no longer be supported through the HCV block grant by the end of FY 2014.
+Program Description of Anticipated Change Section 8 HCV During FY 2014, KCHA will not reassign subsidy from non-targeted vouchers in response to funding shortfalls anticipated for the HCV program.
+KCHA anticipates up to 191 units assisted above baseline at the end of FY 2013 will no longer be supported through the HCV block grant at the end of FY 2014.
 VASH 40 new vouchers anticipated in FY 2014.
 The lease-up schedule will be dependent on the date of award and the VA's referral schedule.
 Valli Kee MTW- funded rehab and site improvements in FY 2014.
 Up to 114 units will be approved as vacant/off-line for modernization as work rolls through the development.
-Unit Upgrade Program MTW-funded substantial rehab of unit interiors in FY 2014 - up to 215 units will be temporarily designated as "vacant/off-line for modernization" for an average of 55 days under this initiative.
-This total includes approximately 65 Valli Kee units scheduled for interior upgrades in tandem with the multi-year site and infrastructure improvements that will be on-going throughout 2014.
+Unit Upgrade Program MTW-funded substantial rehab of unit interiors in FY 2014 - approximately 150 units will be temporarily designated as "vacant/off-line for modernization" for an average of 55 days under this initiative.